How it Works

 New to Online Learning?

-Even if this is completely new to you, we hope that very soon you will feel comfortable learning from and interacting with others here.
+Even if online learning is completely new to you, we hope that very soon you will feel comfortable learning from and interacting with others.
 Many online students not only find this a convenient way to learn, but they discover online learning to be thought-provoking, stimulating, and challenging as well.
-We hope this experience will be a valuable part of your Rider education.

 No, it's not "the same"